alexei-dayrit/foodies/README.md

 ## Stretch Features

-- User can search for other users
+- User can search for another user (display preview card)
 - User can edit their profile
+- User can message another user
 - User can mark location on a map

 ## System Requirements